 With the release of macOS Mojave (10.14), Apple is continuing its conversion to 64-bit applications that it first began many years ago.
-In the next major version of macOS after Mojave, this conversion will affect media which relies on older 32-bit codecs.
-We are all used to applications which may not be compatible with an operating system upgrade, but with an upcoming release of macOS, some of our older media won’t be compatible either.
+In the next major macOS update to Catalina, announced at the 2019 WWDC, this conversion will affect media which relies on older 32-bit codecs.
+We are all used to applications which may not be compatible with an operating system upgrade, but with an upcoming release of Catalina, some of our older media won’t be compatible either.

 CODEC: A mathematical algorithm that converts light and sound into binary ones and zeros to allow us to store media in a computer and play it back.
 Media is recorded and played back using encoders and decoders which are based upon these codecs.
 There are codecs for stills, audio and video, each optimized for different tasks.

 What this change means is that if you try to play media which uses one of these older codecs in Catalina, the next version of the macOS AFTER Mojave, your media WILL NOT PLAY!

 NOTE: To be very clear, Apple confirmed that “macOS Mojave — including all dot releases of this operating system — will be the last major version of macOS to support the legacy 32-bit codecs identified in this article.”